Automattic/jetpack/projects/js-packages/components/components/layout/col/README.md

 ### lg

-Number of columns that will be applied in large breakpoints, or you could force the column it starts and ends.
+The number of columns will be applied in large breakpoints, or you could force where the column starts and ends.

 Max of `12` columns.